 - Add the reserved asparagus stock and simmer on medium low for 20-30 minutes until vegetables are very soft.
 Blend well.

 - Add juice of the 1/2 lemon, cream and salt and pepper to taste.

 - (Optional: garnish the bowls of soup with grated parmesan, fried prosciutto, roasted asparagus spears and/or zest of the 1/2 lemon)

-Approximate cost/serving: Really I don't think of the cost of the asparagus ends as a part of this recipe since it's something that would be thrown away.
+Approximate cost/serving: Really I don't consider the cost of the asparagus ends as a part of this recipe since it's something that would be thrown away.
 With the other necessary ingredients it was just $1.80!
-The optional garnishes will of course increase that cost but on its own the soup is just 30-45 cents per serving (yield depending on how many ends you had).
+The optional garnishes will of course increase that cost but on its own the soup was just around 45 cents per serving (yield depending on how many ends you had).

 Vegetarian/Gluten Free: The soup is gluten free and without the prosciutto it's meat free.
 You can omit the cream to make it vegan and add an additional potato to thicken it up if you'd like.